 (1) Delivery dates and periods are merely estimations and non-binding, unless such dates have expressly been agreed separately in writing.
 Compliance on our part requires the timely and proper performance of the duties (cooperation duty) of the Purchaser.
 Unless agreed otherwise in writing, the actual delivery date is considered to be the day the goods were handed over to the carrier.

-(2) In the event of force majeure or other unforeseeable exceptional circumstances for which we are not responsible - such as labour disputes, strikes, lock outs and unforeseeable disruptions of operation, unavoidable raw materials shortages, lack of means of transportation, official orders etc., also if such circumstances occur at our suppliers or sub-suppliers - binding delivery dates and/or binding delivery periods are extended by the period of the holdup plus a reasonable start-up period, if we are unable to provide timely performance of our delivery obligation due to such circumstances.
+(2) In the event of force majeure or other unforeseeable exceptional circumstances for which we are not responsible - such as labour disputes, strikes, lock outs, epidemics and unforeseeable disruptions of operation, unavoidable raw material or energy shortages, lack of means of transportation or labour shortages, official orders, lock-outs etc., also if such circumstances occur at or are caused by our suppliers or sub-suppliers – a timely performance of our delivery duties is rendered substantially more difficult.
+Binding delivery dates and/or binding delivery periods are extended by the period of the holdup plus a reasonable start-up period, if we are unable to provide timely performance of our delivery obligation due to such circumstances, provided such circumstances are transitional.
 We can only invoke the above circumstances, if we notify the Purchaser immediately upon becoming aware of the circumstances.
 If due to such circumstances the delivery becomes impossible or unreasonable in full or in part, we are entitled to withdraw from the Agreement in full or from the corresponding part of the Agreement.
 If the delivery period is extended or we withdraw from the Agreement in full or in part due to the above circumstances, the Purchaser may not base any damage claims on such extension or withdrawal.
 If the delivery delay exceeds one month, the Purchaser may withdraw from that part of the agreement that has not yet been fulfilled after the Purchaser has set a reasonable grace period in writing.